 Many backpackers visit Bratislava.
 The city offers an affordable and unique alternative to some of the larger and well known cities that are nearby.
 There are a couple of hostels and some affordable hotels that will help you keep your expenses down.

-Public transit in Bratislava can get you to some places easily.
+The public transit in Bratislava can get you around easily.
 There are trams, buses, and trolleybuses.

 Visitors can find plenty of fun things to do in both Brussels and Bratislava.
 With generally more activities and things to do, visitors tend to spend more time in Brussels than in Bratislava.
 Usually, 1-5 days is a good amount of time for Brussels, and 1-3 days is enough time in Bratislava.

 When visiting Brussels, people usually allow for lots of time.
 Anyone can find something fun to do here.
 One of the main draws to the area is the shopping.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Brussels, one day is sufficent for most.